mjhea0/sublime-setup-for-python/readme.md

 ## Features

-1. Split layouts: Have your tests on one side and your code on another
+Let's start by looking at a few of the default features ...

+1. **Split Layouts** allows you to arrange your files in various split-screen layouts.
+This is useful for test driven development - Python code on one screen, test scrips on another - or when working on the front end - HTML on one screen, CSS and/or Javascript on another.
+1. **[Vintage Mode](http://www.sublimetext.com/docs/3/vintage.html)** provides you with vi commands for use within ST.
-2. Chrome-like Tabs
+1. Chrome-like Tabs
-3. Command Palette
+1. Command Palette
-4. File Switching
-5. Goto Symbols
-6. Multi-Edit
-7. Code Snippets
+1. Code Snippets
-8. Vim mode (perfect for pairing)
-9. Saved history if you accidently close
+1. Saved history if you accidently close

 ## Setting up Sublime Text 3